nathan5280/Snippets/RESTful-Testable/README.md

 1. Implement resources/calculator.py and server/calculator_server.py
 1. Integration test the RESTful API with tests/restful/test_rest_calculator.py

-All other implemnetation direct.py, client.py, server.py and their corresponding unit tests were done to show how the functionality will ultimately be deployed and ways to use PyTest to validate their deployment.
+All other implementation direct.py, client.py, server.py and their corresponding unit tests were done to show how the functionality will ultimately be deployed and ways to use PyTest to validate their deployment.

 It is recommended the above process be used for development and testing of Flask based RESTful APIs wrapped around